beardedboywonder/tipjar/tipjarpunchlist.md

 19. Needs to be mobile friendly sweet jesus what have I done.
 20. Make Tumblr blog look like the site, maybe same nav?
 21. Get a working version of the Submit tip in the footer.
 22. Add more information to the contact page i.e., info about contacting me, submit feedback, etc.
 23. Tell the contact tip page to just add thank you text at the end of the form, instead of refreshing and appending #form to the end of the URL
 24. Secondary nav drop down once clicking on app name?
 26. Separate tip jargon .lens, instead of page?
 27. Add a picture to the TipJargon page of a default application window, the label everything so people can match it to the definition.

+## Completed Todos

 28. Get all extra .js bits into at least one js file [tipjar.js?]

-## Completed Todos
+0. Add readme
 4. Create and style the Submit Tip form
   - added a page in layouts/submit.html
   - called the page in layouts/footer.html